alambert-ux/AM10_SG11/README.md

 **OBJECTIVE 4** **Plot 5**      Understand the empirical relationship between certain factors and COVID-19 cases to make prescriptive recommendations

 *Outcomes:*                     Ordinary Least Squares (OLS) Linear Regression Model Which Provides Both Factor Coefficient Estimates and Ranks Factor Importance
-*Insights:*                     Empirical relationships between government stringency (response) and outcomes, demonstrating:

-                                **iii) which factors are most important in determining success of mitigation strategies** **iv) how the predicted efficacy of mitigation strategies vary between countries**
+*Insights:*                     Empirical relationships between government stringency (response) and outcomes, demonstrating: **iii) which factors are most                                         important in determining success of mitigation strategies** and **iv) how the predicted efficacy of mitigation strategies vary                                        between countries**